Divine Creation – Eden Honda Supersport

-There’s Motorcycles, and then there’s petrol fueled art.
+There are Motorcycles, and then there’s petrol fueled art.
 When it comes to the retro-futuristic machines created by Bandit9, it’s certainly a spectacular case of the latter.
-We’ve been blown away by their work many times here before and were naturally thrilled when we were offered the opportunity to debut their new build – the exquisitely utopian ‘EDEN’.
+We’ve been blown away by their work many times here before and were naturally thrilled by the offer to debut their new build – the exquisitely utopian, Honda powered ‘EDEN’.

 Daryl Villanueva, the main man behind Bandit9 got in touch to tell us about this exclusive limited edition machine.